Large Deviations Principle for the tagged empirical field of a general interacting gas: Introduction and motivation

 This object is a positive, discrete measure of mass $N$ on $\mathbb{R}^{d}$.
-Alternatively, the empirical field may be thought of as an element of $\mathbb{R}^{d \times N}$, defined as $N^{\frac{1}{d}} \theta_{x} X_{N}$, where $\theta_{x} $ denotes the element-wise translation by the vector $x$.
-This object is often hard to study analytically (even in the non-interacting case), so we may define a less fine observable by averaging the empirical field over a compact subset $\Omega \subset M$:
+Alternatively, the local point process may be thought of as an element of $\mathbb{R}^{d \times N}$, defined as $N^{\frac{1}{d}} \theta_{x} X_{N}$, where $\theta_{x} $ denotes the element-wise translation by the vector $x$.
+This object is often hard to study analytically (even in the non-interacting case), so we may define a less fine observable by averaging the local point process over a compact subset $\Omega \subset \mathbb{R}^{d}$:

-This last object is a probability measure on the space of point configurations.
-A more precise observable, which is still not as precise as the empirical field, is the tagged empirical field.
-It is given by averaging the empirical field while keeping track of the blow-up point.
+This is called the empirical field, and it is a probability measure on the space of point configurations.
+A more precise observable, which is still not as precise as the local point process, is the tagged empirical field.
+It is given by averaging the local point process while keeping track of the blow-up point.
 The tagged empirical field is defined as

 The tagged empirical field yields a measure on the cross product of $\Omega$ and the space of point configurations.
-The first marginal of this measure is the Lebesgue measure on $\Omega$, and the second marginal is the averaged non-tagged empirical field, given by equation \eqref{eq:nontagged}.
+The first marginal of this measure is the normalized Lebesgue measure on $\Omega$, and the second marginal is the empirical field, given by equation \eqref{eq:nontagged}.